-With the PLAY 3 software, it's possible to open more than one instrument in each instance you run-and this is true whether running PLAY in standalone mode or within a host.
+With the PLAY 4 software, it's possible to open more than one instrument in each instance you run in a sequencer or other host-but that's not true when running PLAY in standalone mode.
 But there are often compelling reasons for spreading instruments across multiple instances.
 (An "instance" is each open window running PLAY.
-If, for example, you see exactly 4 PLAY windows inside your sequencer-or on your desktop when running standalone-then you have opened 4 instances.)
+If, for example, you see exactly 5 PLAY windows inside your sequencer, then you have opened 5 instances.)

-The main reason for opening the PLAY software more than once-especially when using PLAY as a plug-in within a sequencer or other host-is to be able to take full advantage of the multiple cores available in today's high-end computers.
+The main reason for opening the PLAY software more than once is to be able to take full advantage of the multiple cores available in today's high-end computers.
 If, for example, your computer's CPU has 4 cores, then each of the 4 cores can be independently running separate instances.